htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 the dedicated scheduler is the single, front-end machine for a dedicated cluster of compute nodes.
 For the pool without an obvious choice for a submit machine, choose a machine that all users can log into, as well as one that is likely to be up and running all the time.
-All of HTCondor’s other resource requirements for a submit machine apply to this machine, such as having enough disk space in the spool directory to hold jobs.
+All of HTCondor's other resource requirements for a submit machine apply to this machine, such as having enough disk space in the spool directory to hold jobs.
 See